03 Feb 2025, 10:30

 Webinar - Problematic Impacts of the Energy Transition and the Shifting Global Economic Landscape

-Organiser: IUnternational Association for Energy Economics (IAEE)
+Organiser: International Association for Energy Economics (IAEE)

 This presentation will address how upcoming policy changes will remedy some of the problematic impacts of the energy transition.
 While the shift to renewables was well-intentioned, it has led to rising electricity prices that disproportionately affect lower-income communities.
 States with a higher percentage of renewable energy often face steeper electricity costs.
 We'll also explore the potential risks of Net Zero targets, including concerns about Europe's industrial future.
 Recent headlines, like VW's decision to close three factories in Germany, contrast sharply with the record profits of China's BYD-a sign of the shifting global economic landscape.
-Don't miss this critical discussion on what the future holds for energy, industry, and the global economy!
+Don't miss this critical discussion on what the future holds for energy, industry, and the global economy.

 You can find more information here and register via this link.